dmx-systems/dmx-documentation/docs/user.rst

 You can view and edit details of associations the same way you can with topics.
 If you do so you will notice that an "Organization Association" has a specific drop-down menu called "organizational role".
 It lets you choose the person's role from a predefined set of common roles people have in organizations.
-Later you will learn how to create custom relationships ("associations") and how to predefine their properties.
+Later you will learn how to create relationships ("associations") and how to predefine their properties.

 .. image:: _static/diff-roles-in-organization.jpg